sagrawalx/crypt/_sections/binary-exponentiation.md

 With Euler's theorem in hand, we can now compute large powers in modular arithmetic very quickly.
 We saw this briefly above, but let's now explain the process systematically.
-Suppose we have a positive integer $n$ and an integer $a$ with $\gcd(a, n) = 1$, and that we want to compute $a^m \bmod{n}$ for some large number $n$.
+Suppose we have a positive integer $n$ and an integer $a$ with $\gcd(a, n) = 1$, and that we want to compute $a^m \bmod{n}$ for some large number $m$.

 The first step is to calculate $r = m \bmod{\phi(n)}$.
 Indeed, if we do this, then we have $m = \phi(n)q + r$, so
 $$ a^m = a^{\phi(n)q + r} = (a^{\phi(n)})^q a^r \equiv 1^q a^r = a^r \pmod{n} $$